Frequently Asked Questions on seL4

 Formal software verification is the activity of using mathematical proof to show that a piece of software satisfies specific properties.
 Traditionally, formal verification has been widely used to show that the design or a specification of a piece of software has certain properties, or that a design implements a specification correctly.
 In recent years, it has become possible to apply formal verification directly to the code that implements the software and to show that this code has specific properties.

-There are two broad approached to formal verification: fully automated methods such as model checking that work on limited systems and properties, and interactive mathematical proof which requires manual effort.
+There are two broad approaches to formal verification: fully automated methods such as model checking that work on limited systems and properties, and interactive mathematical proof which requires manual effort.

 The seL4 verification uses formal mathematical proof in the theorem prover Isabelle/HOL.
 This theorem prover is interactive, but offers a comparatively high degree of automation.
 It also offers a very high degree of assurance that the resulting proof is correct.

 What does seL4’s formal verification mean?

 Unique about seL4 is its unprecedented degree of assurance, achieved through formal verification.
 Specifically, the ARM, ARM_HYP (ARM with virtualisation extensions), X64, and RISCV64 versions of seL4 comprise the first (and still only) general-purpose OS kernel with a full code-level functional correctness proof, meaning a mathematical proof that the implementation (written in C) adheres to its specification.
 In short, the implementation is proved to be bug-free (see below).
 This also implies a number of other properties, such as freedom from buffer overflows, null pointer exceptions, use-after-free, etc.

 On the ARM and RISCV64 platforms, there is a further proof that the binary code which executes on the hardware is a correct translation of the C code.
 This means that the compiler does not have to be trusted, and extends the functional correctness property to the binary.